Click here to keep up to date on changes to facilities and services in response to Coronavirus (COVID-19).

-The Bureau of Land Management (BLM) New Mexico has four Resource Advisory Councils (RACs) within its borders.
+The Bureau of Land Management (BLM) New Mexico has two Resource Advisory Councils (RACs) within its borders.
 The RACs operate on the principle of collaborative decision-making and strive for consensus before making official recommendations to the BLM Designated Federal Official.

 - Four members who represent State, county, or local elected officials; state agencies responsible for management of natural resources, land, or water; local Indian Tribes; academicians in natural resources management or natural sciences; or the affected public-at-large.